Money and Advice

 You cannot be evicted without the Landlord following the correct legal procedures.
 Most private tenants are ‘assured shorthold tenants’.
 Shelter has a good guide and information about tenants rights.

-If you are currently receiving benefits, from 6th April the standard allowance in Universal Credit and the basic element in Working Tax Credit will increase by £20 per week on top of the planned annual uprating.
-This will apply to all new and existing claims and will be in place for one year.
+If you are currently receiving benefits, the standard allowance in Universal Credit and the basic element in Working Tax Credit has been increased by £20 per week on top of the planned annual uprating.
+This applies to all new and existing claims and has been extended until August 2021.
 This means that for a single Universal Credit claimant under 25, the standard allowance will increase from £215.77 to £307.84 per month.

-From April, Local Housing Allowance rates will be increased to the 30th percentile of market rents.
+Local Housing Allowance rates have increased to the 30th percentile of market rents.
 This will apply to all private renters who are new or existing Universal Credit housing element claimants, and to existing Housing Benefit claimants.